-Figure 2.1 plots the real per capita spending on SNAP annually from 1980 to 2014, along with the annual U.S. unemployment rate.
+Figure 2.1 plots annual SNAP expenditures from 1980 to 2014, in real 2014 dollars.
+We normalize by the total U.S. population in each year, thereby generating real per capita (not per recipient) expenditures.
+The figure also includes the annual U.S. unemployment rate.
 During this period, per capita real spending on SNAP was relatively flat in the 1980s, increased in the early 1990s and then fell dramatically through the late 1990s.
 Since that time, spending has increased steadily.
 Overall the program shows a countercyclical pattern, increasing in the recessions in the early 1990s, early 2000s, and especially notable, in the Great Recession.

 Table 2.2 presents summary characteristics for SNAP recipient units and how they vary over time.
 The top panel of the table relates to all SNAP recipients and the bottom panel limits to SNAP recipient units without any elderly (age 60 or more) individuals.
-These tabulations are based on administrative data from the USDA, known as the Quality Control (QC) files.
+These tabulations are based on administrative data from the USDA, the Quality Control (QC) files.
 In 2012, about 45 percent of SNAP recipient units included children, down from about 60 percent in 1996.
-Female-headed households with children are also falling over time, from 39 percent in 1996 to 24 percent in 2012.
+Female-headed households with children as a share of the total caseload are also falling over time, from 39 percent in 1996 to 24 percent in 2012.
 About 17 percent contain an elderly individual, and that share has not changed much over time.
 The share with no children, elderly or disabled persons (a proxy for the able bodied adults without dependents) has increased from 15 percent in 1996 to 25 percent in 2012.
 An increasing share of the caseload combines benefit receipt with employment.
 About 31 percent of households currently have earned income, a rate that is up 8 percentage points since 1996.
-On the other hand, some 20 percent have no cash income, up from 10 percent in

-1996 (for an in-depth analysis of this issue see Peterson et al. 2014).
+On the other hand, some 20 percent have no cash income, up from 10 percent in 1996 (for an in-depth analysis of this issue see Peterson et al. 2014).
 38 percent of households have no net income (income after allowable deductions) up from 25 percent in 1996.

-At the bottom of the first panel of Table 2.2, we present the effective tax rates faced by (non-elderly) SNAP recipients.
-These are calculated using the OC data and follow the methods used in Ziliak (2008).
+At the bottom of the bottom panel of Table 2.2, we present the effective tax rates faced by (non-elderly) SNAP recipients.
+These are calculated using the QC data and follow the methods used in Ziliak (2008).
 The effective tax rate is the average of the marginal tax rates faced by SNAP households-marginal because it is calculated on their observed income amounts, and average because it is averaged over households.
-Table 2.2 shows that effective tax rates on earned income are 15 percent in 2012, down slightly from 18 percent in 1996.
+Table 2.2 shows that effective tax rate on earned income is 15 percent in 2012, down slightly from 18 percent in 1996.
 The tax rate on unearned income is somewhat higher at 16 percent in 2012.
-In light of the discussion above, it is important to point out that this is the tax rate within SNAP (as opposed to the cumulative tax rate experienced across multiple programs).
+In light of the discussion above, it is important to point out that this is the tax rate within SNAP only (as opposed to the cumulative tax rate experienced across multiple programs).
 To the extent that SNAP recipients have children and very low earnings, then the negative marginal tax rates in the EITC will reduce the cumulative tax rates below the SNAP effective tax rate.
 On the other hand, those with higher earnings (e.g., perhaps in the phase-out of the EITC) would experience cumulative tax rates in excess of the SNAP effective tax rate.
-See Moffitt (2014) for further discussion of this.
+See Moffitt (2014) for further discussion of multiple participation rates.